Ordisoftware/Hebrew-Calendar/README.md

 - Add option to set the maximum years interval allowed to generate the data.
 - Fix stop media playing (stop instead of play/pause media).
 - Fix app not responding on windows logoff or system shutdown.
+- Improve date diff calculator to show more stats in a form.
 - Improve years to generate box with predefined intervals and change some constants.
 - Improve check update to allow auto update or direct download or open app web page.
 - Improve month view drawing speed by a half.